SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-02-efficacies-dont-average.md

 A couple days ago, commenting at [TheZvi](https://thezvi.wordpress.com/2021/12/01/fda-votes-on-molunpiravir/#comment-15907), I blithely averaged efficacies from the early and late cohorts of the molnupiravir trial.
-Fellow commenter Thomas pointed out that this is not correct.
-This post is a _mea culpa_ and a lesson to myself on How to Do It Right.
+Fellow commenter Thomas pointed out that this is _not correct!_  This post is a _mea culpa_ and a lesson to myself on How to Do It Right.

 ## What's the sitch?